Stavros Niarchos Foundation Cultural Center

 1. Playground for Children

-The Stavros Niarchos Park’s playground aims to bring children close with nature and encourage creative and educational play.
+The Stavros Niarchos Park’s playground aims to bring children close to nature and encourage creative and educational play.
 The playgrounds scattered around the Park are all wooden, the floors are made of a special soft cement to avoid injuries and are surrounded by trees, inviting the little ones to explore for themselves.

 The park is totally safe for kids as it is 24/7 secured by guards.